Daniel Hale Williams: Public and teaching posts

 In 1893, during the administration of President Grover Cleveland, Williams was appointed surgeon-in-chief of Freedman's Hospital in Washington, D.C., a post he held until 1898.
 That year he married Alice Johnson, who was born in the city and graduated from Howard University, and moved back to Chicago.
 In addition to organizing Provident Hospital, Williams also established a training school for African-American nurses at the facility.
 In 1897, he was appointed to the Illinois Department of Public Health, where he worked to raise medical and hospital standards.

 Williams was a Professor of Clinical Surgery at Meharry Medical College in Nashville, Tennessee, and was an attending surgeon at Cook County Hospital in Chicago.
 He worked to create more hospitals that admitted African Americans.
 In 1895 he co-founded the National Medical Association for African-American doctors, and in 1913 he became a charter member and the only African-American doctor in the American College of Surgeons.

 Death

 His wife, Alice Johnson, died in 1924.
-Williams died in relative obscurity, of a stroke in Idlewild, Michigan on August 4, 1931.
-He was funeralized at St Anselm Catholic Church in Chicago, and there is debate about how well attended the service was.
+Williams passed away in relative obscurity, of a stroke in Idlewild, Michigan on August 4, 1931.
+His funeral took place at St Anselm Catholic Church in Chicago, and there is debate about how well attended the service was.
+Dr Daniel Hale Williams was 75 years old.